MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/cordova.md

 </platform>
 ```
 > [!Note]
 > The example doesn't show actual app secret values; these are merely mock-ups, you'll need to grab your App Center project's app secrets and use them here.
-Notice that the app secrets are different, this is because you'll have unique secrets for your Android and iOS application projects in App Center.
+The app secrets are different because you'll have unique secrets for your Android and iOS application projects in App Center.

 #### Analytics Preferences